Erol Otus: Role-playing games

 Erol Otus was a prolific contributor to the early Dungeons & Dragons (D&D) franchise, creating full covers as well as many interior illustrations for TSR materials.
 For example, he created the cover for the first version of the D&D manual Deities & Demigods and illustrated the Cthulhu pantheon within.
 According to fellow contributor Jeff Dee, many of the original versions of this work were lost during a later clean-out of the TSR offices.

 Otus has also provided cover art and interior illustrations for Goodman Games, Oracle Games (in particular Alma Mater - The High School RPG) and the Arduin series.
 His art was featured on the covers of the new HackMaster edition and issue #8 of Fight On!

 While working at TSR, Otus was a runner-up in TSR's 4th Invitational AD&D Masters Tournament at Gen Con XIII, a contest to choose the game's best overall dungeon master.
 He competed against the likes of Lenard Lakofka and first place was taken by Frank Mentzer.

+Otus was an artist for Jean Wells D&D adventure module Palace of the Silver Princess.
+The module was recalled shortly after release, with the official reason being four pieces of artwork by Otus and Laura Roslof that were deemed to be overly sexual.
+The shared belief between TSR’s employees was that the real reason for the callback was Otus’s caricatures in the illustration for Well’s three-headed monster Ubue, who Otus had changed from their original design into having three human heads.
+Who the heads were caricatures of wasn’t fully agreed upon by TSR staff, guesses varied from TSR executives, creative staff members, or recently terminated employees.

 In 2014, Scott Taylor of Black Gate, named Erol Otus as 9A in a list of The Top 10 RPG Artists of the Past 40 Years, saying "I applaud Otus for keeping his style and staying true to his roots, so an inclusion on this list is a worthy honor."